 Given how uncommon it is to find goose eggs commercially, you can imagine my excitement when I spied a few tucked away in a small box at a quaint little healthfood store near Pikes Peak.
 My husband and I were staying nearby for the week (no cell service!) to unplug, relax and have some outdoor fun.

-Hiking, in particular, really seems to stoke the appetite (at least for me), so lots of eggs were on the menu for the week.
+Hiking, in particular, really seems to stoke the appetite (at least for me), so lots of fresh eggs were on the menu for the week.
 Without a doubt, they are the number one stamina food to eat for breakfast especially if a rigorous outdoor adventure is on tap for the day.

 Goose Eggs versus Chicken and Duck Eggs